-VNS Health: $1M Settlement for Stealing from Their Hospice Patients
+VNS Health: $1M Settlement for Failing To Provide Services to Hospice Patients

 The U.S. Attorney’s Office for the Southern District of New York announced a substantial settlement with Visiting Nurse Service of New York (formerly VNSNY, now VNS Health) and its related entities.
 This settlement addresses allegations of fraudulent billing practices that undermined the Medicaid program meant to support some of the most vulnerable patients like those in hospice.